 – J.R.R.
 Tolkien, The Lord of the Rings, 1954

 You have two options designing your world: top-down or bottom-up.
-In brief, top-down would mean that for design the whole world, or at least a larger part of the world, before you focus in on local areas.
+In brief, top-down would mean developing the whole world, or at least a more substantial part of the world, before focusing on local areas.
 Bottom-up means that you start with a small area, then expand the horizon as your story requires it.

-The Dungeon Master’s Guide (2014) suggests starting small by establishing a home base, the closest village, a couple of dungeons, and build for there.
+The Dungeon Master’s Guide (2014) suggests bottom-up by establishing a home base, the closest village, a couple of dungeons, and build for there.
 For the most part, I agree with this approach.

 Example: My First Region, and the Hunt for a Thief

 I started small when I first began working on my world back in 86-87.
 I drew a big island located in the northern hemisphere, decided with was somewhat like medieval Europe, and then zeroed in on a big city.
 I conjured up mental images of old Mediterranean cities, perhaps like Nice or Venice, I made up some fancy names, and I was ready for my first adventure in my world.

 My first adventure in the setting was a hunt for a thief.
 I had run a few in old Karameikos, but I do not recall any of it.
 I do remember the first adventure in my world on the other hand.
 The first character was a paladin, and he was looking for a thief.
 The paladin tracked down the thief and chased him through the city, had a run-in with a grumpy city guard captain until the paladin finally caught the thief somewhere in the countryside outside the city.

 The setting and the adventure was both forgettable, but I think the approach is sound even today.
-I started big to get the big picture, then I narrowing into just one location, and build for there.
-I got a city, added some local color, crossed the city limits and got into the countryside beyond, with only a few hours’ efforts, and was rewarded with a few hours of fun.
+I started big to get the big picture, then narrowed to just one location, and built from there.
+I got a city with some local color, crossed the city limits and got into the countryside beyond, with only a few hours’ efforts, and was rewarded with a few hours of fun.